House Call (film)

-De Flat is a 1994 Dutch mystery film directed by Ben Verbong.
+House Call (De Flat) is a 1994 Dutch mystery film directed by Ben Verbong.

 Plot

 Roos Hartman is a young doctor who lives with her son in a large apartment complex.
 When a fellow tenant is brutally murdered, the police and Hartman's friends suspect her mysterious neighbour, Eric Coenen.
 As she becomes romantically involved with Coenen, she doubts he would commit such a crime, but soon she begins to investigate the case further and discovers some startling facts relating to his involvement.